 Step 6.
 Under the Pause updates, use the Pause until drop-down menu and select from available dates when to resume automatic updates on Windows 10.

-How to disable automatic updates in Windows 10 using Group Policy?
+How to Turn Off Automatic Updates in Windows 10 Using Group Policy?

 Step 1.
-Press Windows Logo + R keys to open the Run box.
+Press the Windows logo + R keys to open the Run box.